Seanhong0818/Echo-Mode/README.md

 - 🔗 “Full system spec & use cases in Notion: https://expensive-venus-bb6.notion.site/21c5c5b7cd22805a8b82cb9a14da8f5e?v=21c5c5b7cd2281d9b74e000c10585b15 ”

+Feel free to reach out to me at seanhongbusiness@gmail.com
 ---

 > "This isn't a chatbot.
 It's a mirror."